-Typically the incision ranges from about 3-4 inches depending on the number of levels being fused.
-The incisions is usually closed with dissolvable sutures and steri-strips are placed over the incision.
+Typically the incision ranges from about 3-6 inches depending on the number of levels being fused.
+The incision over your iliac crest is around 2 inches.
+The incisions are usually closed with dissolvable sutures and steri-strips are placed over the incision.
 Some patients may have external sutures which will need to be removed approximately 10-14 days following surgery.